yudityaartha/BTC-vs-Gold-Performance-Analysis-during-COVID-19-Pandemic-Window/README.md

 This setup means I can iterate on my SQL logic or add new tables, and the updated data propagates end‑to‑end—no manual exports—keeping my Tableau dashboards always up to date.

 See [`pipeline_steps.md`](https://github.com/yudityaartha/BTC-vs-Gold-Performance-Analysis-during-COVID-19-Pandemic-Window/blob/main/pipeline_method/pipeline_steps.md) for a breakdown of how raw data becomes insight.
+Also, I give a manual how do I create the pipeline on [`my mini pipeline set-up`](https://github.com/yudityaartha/BTC-vs-Gold-Performance-Analysis-during-COVID-19-Pandemic-Window/blob/main/pipeline_method/My%20Mini%20Pipeline%20Set-Up.pdf)

 ---